j-blackwell/pages/README.md

 #### Nerdy stuff
 I enjoy doing some hobby programming when I can find the time.
 Recently, I've looked at creating code for a smart mirror in python, and setting up email notifications whenever [@BrentfordFC](https://twitter.com/BrentfordFC/) (COYB!) tweet about tickets going on sale.
-You can find the link to my github page below where you can also find some of the projects that I've worked on.
+You can find the link to my github page below where you can also find some of the other projects that I've worked on.

 I'm also a fan of the Linux desktop, currently sporting the latest Fedora release.
 I love the open-source philosophy, and I'd like to contribute to open-source projects in the future.